davenarchives/DavenArchives/README.md

 <h3>Projects</h3>
 <ul>
   <li>🕒 <a href="https://ageclock.vercel.app/">Live Age Clock</a> - A web-based tool that calculates and displays your age in real-time, providing precision down to eight decimal places based on your birthdate input.</li>
-  <li>🌄 <a href="https://bgclear.vercel.app/">Image Background Remover</a> - A simple web application that allows users to upload an image and automatically remove its background.
-It utilizes the remove.bg API for processing images, making it easy for users to obtain images with transparent backgrounds.</li>
+  <li>🌄 <a href="https://bgclear.vercel.app/">Image Background Remover</a> - A simple web application that allows users to upload an image and automatically remove its background. </li>
 </ul>

 <h3>Tools and Languages</h3>